|

 Count pointed to orejas, rabitos, morcillas,

-acapurias, pastelillos, rellenos de papa
+acapurias, pastelillos, rellenos de papa.

 Juggling white cardboard boxes dripping cooking oil,